Search SAGindie FAQs:

 How long does the signatory process take?
 When should I start?
 Is there any way to expedite the process?

 SAG-AFTRA generally recommends that you start the signatory process 4-6 weeks before you plan on using the services of SAG-AFTRA actors.
-You may be able to expedite the process if you’re willing to do some legwork (and the Micro-Budget Aggremeent requires way less lead time), but that all depends on the workload of your Representative and the specifics of your production.
+You may be able to expedite the process if you’re willing to do some legwork (and the Micro-Budget Project Agreement requires way less lead time), but that all depends on the workload of your Representative and the specifics of your production.

 How do I get started?